ERIC DICKERSON, LOS ANGELES RAMS, 1984: 2,105 YARDS

 After a season-low 34 yards in Week 5, Johnson ripped off 11 straight 100-yard games to break 2,000.
 Johnson averaged 125.4 yards per game (5.6 per carry) and scored 14 touchdowns in just his second year in the NFL.

 Let's just stick to football here.
 Simpson was the first back to rush for 2,000-plus yards in NFL history, and the only one to do it in 14 games.
 Simpson had 12 touchdowns and averaged 6.03 yards per carry and 143.1 yards per game.
-Simpson eclipsed the mark during a 200-yard day against the Jets.
+Simpson eclipsed the mark during a 200-yard day against the Jets (pictured above).